Child Dog Bite FAQ

 However, just because the dog’s owner is someone you know doesn’t mean you don’t need an attorney.
 We still recommend you obtain a good dog bite lawyer, such as Nash & Franciskato, to make sure you obtain the compensation your child deserves and take the burden off your shoulders.

-Can a claim be brought if my child was petting the dog before it attacked?
+Can a claim be made if my child was petting the dog before it attacked?

 Q